ubcuas/GCOM-Front-End/README.md

 ### Running

 ## Redux Store
+ - just dimmed? still label?
+ - color-wise, main waypoints have the colour and not in use are neutral?
+ - only show current waypoints in the table? setting to change that?

 ## TO-DO
 ### Priority
+- [ ] 2023 AEAC Waypoints, script to fetch and parse from the map?
 - [x] Migration to Vite
 - [ ] Documentation
 - [x] Dockerize